twostraws/SwiftSlug/README.md

 SwiftSlug is a simple package to convert strings to URL slugs.
 A "slug" is the address of a page on your website, which for SEO reasons is often created using the title of your page.
 SwiftSlug is responsible for converting a string such as "Hello, world!" into "hello-world" so it's safe to use in a URL.

 SwiftSlug works on both macOS and Linux, although it operates quite differently on both platforms due to API limitations.
-On macOS, SwiftSlug uses an ICU transform so that all UTF-8 characters are correctly transliterated into Latin letters, but on Linux this approach is not available so it does a lossy ASCII conversion instead.
+On macOS 10.11 or later, SwiftSlug uses an ICU transform so that all UTF-8 characters are correctly transliterated into Latin letters, but on Linux this approach is not available so it does a lossy ASCII conversion instead.

 **If you can think of any way to improve cross-platform transliteration, pull requests are most welcome!**